Resident Responses to Applicant FAQ's

 How diverse is the patient population?

 Quite diverse!
 As a Stanford resident, you will have the opportunity to treat patients from many walks of life.
 The Palo Alto VA serves veterans of diverse ethnic and socioeconomic backgrounds (not to mention offering the largest number of psychiatric beds in the entirety of Northern California).
 Our residents have the option to work at a variety of community clinics that serve diverse populations, including immigrant, refugee and homeless populations.
-For example, Arbor Free Clinic is open to all regardless of immigration status and the clinic offers free on-site medical and psychiatric services in English, Spanish, and Mandarin Chinese.
 Stanford hospital additionally has a large catchment area and thus serves patients from a variety of different areas and cultures.

 Are there opportunities within community psychiatry?

 Yes!
-In the PGY-1 year, residents have the option to rotate through Santa Cruz County behavioral health and work some weekends at the Arbor Free Clinic.
-In the PGY-3 year, residents participate in community psychiatry at various clinics, serving the gamut from torture survivors to persons with HIV to the homeless.
-Residents may also opt to engage in one of numerous community psychiatry clinical or non-clinical opportunities during their scholarly concentration time.
-Interested residents may also join the community psychiatry interest group, which hosts speakers from within Stanford and participates in local community outreach events.
+In the PGY-1 year, residents have the option to rotate through Santa Cruz County behavioral health.
+In the PGY-3 year, residents select from several community psychiatry clinics to rotate (e.g. La Clinica or Roots Community Health Center in Oakland, Asian Americans for Community Involvement in San Jose, or Momentum for Mental Health).
+During scholarly concentration time in PGY2-4, residents may engage clinically or non-clinically with one of several community psychiatry opportunities in the bay area.
+Interested residents may also participate in the community track program, which hosts speakers from within Stanford and participates in local community outreach events.